RiseGaming/Takistan-Life-Rules/README.md

    b.
 War is declared.<br>
    c.
 The other faction gives specific permission to cross the border for a limited purpose (unlike Joint Ops which is general freedom)<br>
    d.
 OPFOR OSF are excluded from this rule so long as they have an RP reason, but it is still illegal and they may be engaged by BLUFOR in the North.
-2. Drones may not be sent across the border without one or more of the same conditions being met.<br>
+2. BLUFOR Drones may not be sent across the border without one or more of the same conditions being met.
+OPFOR only require an RP reason.<br>
-  a.
-All OPFOR are excluded from this rule so long as they have an RP reason.
 4. Both sides can engage known **and confirmed** hostiles who are on the other side of the border, so long as they do not cross the border to do so.<br>
   a.
 This does not include BLUFOR firing on people leaving the Independent Base who have not expressed hostile action.<br>
   b.
 Shooting over the border can still incur RP consequences and preferably should be done with permission from the other faction.